 With West Texas Intermediate Crude prices off in excess of 40% from their 2014 highs, it was no surprise that consumer confidence for the world’s seventh-largest oil producer would begin to decline as well.
 Norway posted a string of consumer sentiment drops in the first quarter.
 Interestingly, neither Norwegian employment nor inflation manifested the effects of lower oil prices.
 Norwegian unemployment continued to anchor around a healthy 3% and Consumer Price Index (CPI) was comfortably stationed at 2.0%.
 Sweden continued to combat deflationary forces sourced from weak European export demand.
 Late in the quarter, the Riksbank (Swedish Central Bank) surprised markets by cutting its main policy rates to -25% and further upsized its own QE program.
 The move clearly underlined the dovish bias at the Swedish central bank.

-The fourth quarter 2014 return for Federated Prudent DollarBear Fund was -4.07% (Class A Shares at NAV).
-The return for the inverse of the USD Index was -5.04% for the same period.
-The fund’s absolute performance was hurt by U.S. dollar strength versus all of the fund’s currency holdings, as well as from losses in gold stocks.
+The first quarter 2015 return for Federated Prudent DollarBear Fund was -4.14% (Class A Shares at NAV).
+The return for the inverse of the U.S. Dollar Index was -8.96% for the same period.
+The fund’s absolute return was largely the effect of U.S. dollar strength against most of the fund’s currency holdings.

 Performance quoted represents past performance, which is no guarantee of future results.
 Investment return and principal value will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than what is stated.
 Other share classes may have experienced different returns than the share class presented.
 To view performance current to the most recent month-end and for after tax returns, click on the Performance tab.
 Performance does not reflect the maximum 4.5% sales charge for Class A Shares.
 If included, it would reduce the performance quoted.